-Eric McPherson heads into his sixth season as a Dallas Spirit.
+Eric McPherson heads into his eighth season with the Dallas Spirits.
 During his tenure, Eric has made several NTABL All-Star appearances to Dr. Pepper Ballpark in Frisco, TX and he also finished a season as the Veterans (35+) team batting champion in 2016 campaign with an average of .511.

 A veteran of the game and old school ball player, Eric has been treading the base paths around the Dallas area for many years.
 McPherson is one of the club’s best hitters and defensive players as well.
 McPherson has a natural ability to chase down the baseball defensively.
 He’s even more lethal at the plate when he’s facing the opposing team’s pitching.

 In 2017, McPherson’s career nearly took a turn toward retirement following off-season rotator-cuff surgery.
 He returned to be an effective catcher with an arm solid enough to continue gunning down would-be base thieves, but follow-ups on his shoulder turned for the worst during the 2018 season.
 After a momentary decision to hang up the cleats, Eric returned for the remainder of the season and into 2019 as a hitter.
 His new focus led to outstanding results, moving him to the lead off spot.
 McPherson didn’t stop there.
-Starting in March of 2019, Eric began to throw with his left hand, reteaching himself how to throw with his opposite hand.
-After nearly a year, those results have allowed him to return to the field to play the game he loves and he’s doing it effectively.
+Starting in March of 2019, Eric began to throw with his left hand, re-teaching himself how to throw with his opposite hand.
+After nearly two years, he’s become a very effective left-handed throwing player.

 Eric is always among the top in any statistical category with the team and has also been voted to the NTABL All-Star game on several occasions.
 He’s active in several leagues and continues to play at a top level with 18 year old players all the way up to ages 50 and above.
 His sense of humor is unmistakable and the team follows his on field actions as a veteran baseball player.
 McPherson brings that old school feel of baseball to the field and it’s obvious from his athletic ability and his physique that he’s one of the “tough guys.”
 McPherson resides in the Rockwall, TX area with his wife Brandy (aka Barbie), and enjoys rock music, fast cars, muscle cars and some occasional Motley Crue.